Book a Tour

 ~3 hours south

-Erupting geysers, bubbling mud pools, Māori culture, and thermal parks — the volcanic heart of the North Island.
+Erupting geysers, bubbling mud pools, world-class Māori cultural performances, and natural hot pools — the volcanic heart of the North Island and New Zealand's most visited inland destination.

 View Rotorua tours →